 You can determine whether your domain name is properly resolving to your Acquia Cloud website.
 On the Applications > [Environment] > Domains page, click the Status link for the domain.
 Acquia performs a DNS lookup for your domain name and displays one of the following status messages:

-- DNS resolves to Acquia - This means that your DNS settings and Acquia Cloud are properly configured.
+- DNS resolves to Acquia - Your DNS settings and Acquia Cloud are properly configured.

-- DNS doesn't resolve directly to Acquia - This means that your DNS provider is pointing your domain name to an IP address different from your Acquia application.
+- DNS doesn't resolve directly to Acquia - Your DNS provider is pointing your domain name to an IP address different from your Acquia application.
 The Domain Status report displays the IP address and any alias found for the domain name.
 This status is normal if you use a CDN with your website.
 Otherwise, your domain name and DNS settings may be misconfigured.

-- DNS does not resolve - This means that you have not set up the domain name with any DNS provider.
+- DNS does not resolve - You have not set up the domain name with any DNS provider.

-If your domain name doesn't resolve to your Acquia application, or if it doesn't resolve at all, be sure that you have followed the instructions in Pointing DNS records to your public IP addresses.
+If your domain name does not resolve to your Acquia application, or if it does not resolve at all, be sure that you have followed the instructions in Pointing DNS records to your public IP addresses.

 Removing a domain name